delb-xml/delb-py/docs/design.rst

 What are your long-term goals with this project?

-   Currently we want to flesh out a concluded user interface that let's developers concentrate on their tasks and not on the shortcomings and idiosyncrasies of available tools in the Pythoniverse.
+   Currently we want to flesh out a concluded user interface that lets developers concentrate on their tasks and not on the shortcomings and idiosyncrasies of available tools in the Pythoniverse.
 Later we'd like to port the sound, settled data model and API to a Rust implementation (of which